 The capstone project of the major is the assembly of a portfolio of original compositions and arrangements for ensembles of varied size and instrumentation.
 In the final semester, students in the program work with a faculty mentor to evaluate, edit, and expand on the work done in previous semesters.
 The collected compositions along with live recorded performances are evaluated by the concentration faculty to ensure that the student has met the appropriate level of proficiency for graduation and leaves the college with a portfolio that is representative of their best work.

-The jazz composition major will develop sufficient skills to pursue a professional career as a jazz writer, working among colleagues in one of the many cooperative groups dedicated to the production and performance of new music, contributing to the repertoire of established jazz artists as composer and/or arranger, or to gain entry to graduate programs in jazz studies in preparation for a career as an instructor and scholar in the field of jazz theory, composition, and improvisation.
+The jazz composition major will develop skills sufficient to pursue a professional career as a jazz writer or to gain entry to graduate programs in jazz studies in preparation for an academic career in the fields of jazz theory, composition, and improvisation.

 Explore the Jazz Composition Program

 Get a glimpse of what it's like working with a diverse community of professional jazz musicians, on stage and in the studio, all while gaining real world experience.

 Upon completion of a jazz composition major, students will:

 - recognize and discuss the major trends in jazz composition;

 - describe music qualitatively, using appropriate terminology and exhibiting deep analysis;

 - transcribe and analyze music;

 - synthesize and apply knowledge of harmony, counterpoint, and compositional development techniques in the creation of original compositions and arrangements;